 - 10. Building site design should consider alternatives to the standard "L" shape or strip building configuration.
 In order to strengthen the streetscape, pad sites or a portion of the main building should be located at the street frontage. - 11.
 Large single-user freestanding retail commercial buildings which are not integrated in an overall pedestrian oriented site design, are generally discouraged, and should not be the dominant form of commercial use on any parcel.
 Architectural design measures should be incorporated to visually reduce the bulk and large frontages often associated with such uses. - 12.
 Each commercial area shall be accessible from at least one major collector or arterial street, with sufficient design capacity to accommodate traffic generated by the businesses as well as other local traffic. - 13.
 Commercial areas shall be accessible by public transportation, and from pedestrian sidewalks and bicycle routes.
 Consideration shall be given at the design review stage to on-site transit stops, including but not limited to bus stops. - 14.
 Commercial uses shall have a comprehensive parking plan designed to maximize shared parking facilities, establish efficient circulation, promote the visual quality of the site, and accommodate pedestrian circulation.
 Angled parking with one-way circulation is to be utilized whenever feasible. - 15.
 Commercial buildings shall be set back a sufficient distance and be designed to minimize visual impacts on adjacent uses to the extent practicable.
-The setback will vary depending upon building height and bulk, and type of use.
+The setback will vary depending upon building height and

-3.2.2 PEDESTRIAN CIRCULATION

-The provision of convenient pedestrian access and circulation throughout the plan area is a principal goal in the organization of this plan.
-In order to achieve a comprehensive and convenient pedestrian/bicycle system, continuity and integration is required between plan wide pedestrian ways and the individual facility accommodations for pedestrian users.
+3.0 COMMUNITY FORM AND DESIGN ELEMEN - bulk, and type of use.
+3.2.2 PEDESTRIAN CIRCULATION Formatted: HEADING 3 The provision of convenient pedestrian access and circulation throughout the plan area is a principal goal in the organization of this plan.
+In order to achieve a comprehensive and convenient pedestrian/bicycle system continuity and integration is required between plan wide pedestrian ways and the individual facility accommodations for pedestrian users.
 The following guidelines address the specific requirements for achieving this continuity.

-- 1. Land uses shall be easily accessible by public transportation, pedestrian, and bicycle routes. - 2.
-All land uses shall be designed to facilitate pedestrian cross-connections to adjacent uses and access to the area-wide pedestrian path system. - 3.
+Land uses shall be easily accessible by public transportation, pedestrian, and bicycle routes.
+All land uses shall be designed to facilitate pedestrian cross-connections to adjacent uses and access to the area-wide pedestrian path system.
 Pedestrian walkways in landscape corridors, as shown in Figure 3-1, Landscape Corridors, shall provide access from sidewalks into projects separate from major vehicular driveways and circulation.
 Connections between private and public pathways shall be the responsibility of the project developer.
+City of Dixon Northeast Quadrant Specific Plan April 3, 1998 - Specific Plan- ; Amended January 7, 2028 ;

-FIGURE 3-1: LANDSCAPE CORRIDOR
+FIGURE 3-1: LANDSCAPE CORRIDOR FIGURE 3-1